Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 You can set the class that React Router sets to an active NavLink by adding the activeClassName prop.

-For instance, when we are at a route matching the below NavLink's to prop, the component will have a class of .parent-active applied:
+For instance, when we are at a route matching the below NavLink’s to prop, the component will have a class of .parent-active applied:

 This allows much more flexibility to style an active NavLink!